bcgsc/tigmint/README.md

 + `tigmint-make` is a Makefile script, and so any `make` options may also be used with `tigmint-make`, such as `-n` (`--dry-run`).
 + The file extension of the assembly must be `.fa` and the reads `.fq.gz` (or `.fa.gz` for long reads), and the extension is not included in the parameters `draft` and `reads`.
 These specific file name requirements result from implementing the pipeline in GNU Make.
 + The minimum spanning molecules parameter (`span`) for `tigmint-cut` is heavily dependent on the sequence coverage of the linked or long reads provided.
 When running Tigmint with long reads, use `span=auto` and set `G` to your assembly organism's haploid genome size for this parameter to be calculated automatically, or explicitly set `span` to a specific number if you are interested in adjusting it.
 See [Tips](https://github.com/bcgsc/tigmint/tree/long-to-linked/#Note) for more details.
++ For `tigmint-long`, the maximum distance between reads threshold should be calculated automatically based on the read length distribution.
+This can be done by setting the parameter `dist=-1`.

 # tigmint-make commands